Skip to content

 Notes:

-- The raw image uses a 4x4 superpixel pattern with interleaved polarization
+- The raw image uses a 4x4 superpixel pattern with interleaved polarisation

 and color filters

-- Output TIFF stack has shape [H, W, 4, 4] with all channels
+- Output TIFF stack has shape [H, W, 3, 4] using the canonical RGB channels

-- Output PNGs create 4 files (one per polarization angle) with shape [H, W, 4]
+- Output PNGs create 4 files (one per polarisation angle) with shape [H, W, 3]

 showing all color channels